Android Central Verdict

 Oculus Quest 2: Price and availability

-The Oculus Quest 2 launched on October 13, 2020 and is sold at all major retailers.
+The Oculus Quest 2 launched on October 13, 2020, and is sold at all major retailers.
 Pending some initial stock difficulties, the Quest 2 has been widely available throughout its time on the market — unlike the original Oculus Quest, which was very difficult to obtain throughout its 18-month retail lifespan.
-Facebook's own earnings numbers show that the Quest 2 has sold in upwards of 5 million units as of the end of Q1 2021, meaning it is selling as well as other next-generation consoles.

-The Oculus Quest 2 with 64GB of internal storage retails for $299, while the Oculus Quest 2 with 256GB of internal storage retails for $399.
+The Oculus Quest 2 with 128GB of internal storage retails for $399, while the Oculus Quest 2 with 256GB of internal storage retails for $499.
 Both models are only sold in a white colorway, and neither model supports any kind of expandable storage, so be sure to get the model that has enough storage to hold your games.

-Subsequently, most games average in the 1-2GB size range, but there are plenty notable exceptions to this.
-The largest Oculus Quest 2 games are in upwards of 12GB after installation and you'll want to be sure you have enough space free to keep them updated.
-Between all the free titles on the Oculus Store, on Oculus App Lab, and extras like adding custom songs on Beat Saber, we recommend the 256GB model.
+Most games average 1-2GB in size, but there are plenty of notable exceptions to this.
+The largest Oculus Quest 2 games can be 12GB or larger after installation, and you'll want to be sure you have enough space free to keep them updated.
+Thankfully, Meta got rid of the old 64GB model in August 2021 and only sells models with 128GB or 256GB of storage.

 If you've never used the original Oculus Quest (or played anything in VR), here's the lowdown.
-Like a PlayStation, Xbox, or Nintendo Switch, the Oculus Quest 2 is a standalone console, one designed with VR in mind.
-It doesn't require a TV, but it can display a flat version of what's happening in VR by casting to popular smart TVs, Google Cast devices, Facebook's own displays, and even straight to the smartphone or tablet app so that everyone in the room can see what's happening.
+Like a PlayStation, Xbox, or Nintendo Switch, the Oculus Quest 2 is a standalone console designed with VR in mind.
+It doesn't require a TV, but it can display a flat version of what's happening in VR by casting to popular smart TVs, Google Cast devices, Facebook smart displays, and even via the Meta Quest app on smartphones or tablets so that everyone in the room can see what's happening.

-The first time you turn on your Oculus Quest 2, you'll need to sign in with a Facebook account using the Oculus app on your smartphone.
-Once you've logged in, you'll need to decide if you want to experience VR while standing or while seated.
+The first time you turn on your Oculus Quest 2, you'll need to sign in with a Meta account using the Meta Quest app on your smartphone.
+Once you've logged in, you'll need to decide if you want to experience VR while standing or seated.
 If you choose a standing (room-scale) experience, you'll be asked to use your controller (and the built-in cameras) to draw safe boundaries around your room so that you don't crash into anything valuable.
 It's a lot less intimidating than that might make it sound.

 That's it.
 You don't need external sensors or cameras, nothing to power the thing (other than a full battery, of course), and nothing else to experience amazing VR anywhere you want.

-The most noticeable difference here isn't the powerful new processor — it's the new pixel-packed display.
-At 1832 x 1920 pixels-per-eye, this brand new "almost 4K" single LCD display packs in 50% more pixels than the PenTile OLED on the Oculus Quest.
-Being a single LCD instead of two separate displays connected to lenses, the Oculus Quest 2 melds the positives of the Oculus Rift S with those of the original Oculus Quest for a superbly crisp experience.
+But the most immediately noticeable difference isn't the powerful new processor — at least, from a user point of view — it's the new pixel-packed display.
+At 1832 x 1920 pixels-per-eye, this "almost 4K" single LCD packs 50% more pixels than the PenTile OLED on the Oculus Quest.
+Being a single LCD instead of two separate displays connected to lenses, the Meta Quest 2 melds the positives of the Oculus Rift S with those of the original Oculus Quest for a superbly crisp experience, even if some of its other qualities aren't quite as good.

-But it's not just the number of pixels that make this display crisper — it's the arrangement of them.
-The Oculus Quest used a PenTile arrangement, which places subpixels in a diamond shape: two small green subpixels on the left and right corners, and larger red and blue subpixels on the top and bottom corners.
-When put into a square grid, these diamonds leave a black space in-between, creating large gaps that human eyes can easily see in VR since the display is just centimeters from our eyes.
+But it's not just the number of pixels that makes this display crisper — it's the arrangement of them.
+The Oculus Quest used a PenTile arrangement, which places subpixels in a diamond shape: two small green subpixels on the left and right corners and larger red and blue subpixels on the top and bottom corners.
+When put into a square grid, these diamonds leave a black space in between, creating large gaps that human eyes can easily see in VR since the display is just centimeters from our eyes.
 The images above give you a good idea of what to expect, but the Quest 2 is even sharper than these images portray.

-The Oculus Quest 2 utilizes an RGB-stripe display, which puts a tall green, red, and blue subpixel right next to each other to create a proper square.
+The Meta Quest 2 utilizes an RGB-stripe display, which puts a tall green, red, and blue subpixel next to each other to create a proper square.
 These squares fit much more neatly together in a grid, resulting in pixels that are closer together.
-Combine that with the fact that there are 50% more pixels on the Oculus Quest 2's display and you'll quickly understand just how much crisper this display looks.
+Combine that with the fact that there are 50% more pixels on the Meta Quest 2's display, and you'll quickly understand just how much crisper this display looks.
 Everything from distance detail to up-close text is ridiculously easier to see, and it makes worlds so much more immersive because it doesn't feel like you're always looking through a mesh filter.

 |Display Type||RGB-stripe fast-switching LCD|